 The 2019 version of the UCaaS Gartner Magic Quadrant was released this month with some major changes.
 It does not, however, include Slack.

 Why should you care what Mio has to say about the Gartner Magic Quadrant for UCaaS?

 We have to know what’s going on with all the vendors included in the Magic Quadrant so we can be sure our universal channels tool supports the platforms in demand.

 We currently support Microsoft Teams, Cisco Webex, and Slack.
 So, if you chat with users on different platforms, you can install a universal channel in your preferred chat app and chat with them in theirs.

 There will be no surprise to followers of the UCaaS industry that the top right-hand corner (leaders) includes some household names.

-- Microsoft is named a leader in the quadrant as we see Microsoft Teams figures rise and rise – no doubt partially due to the announced Skype for Business Online end of life date.
+- Microsoft is named a leader in the quadrant as we see Microsoft Teams figures rise and rise – no doubt partially due to the announced Skype for Business Online end-of-life date.

 - RingCentral appears furthest to the top right of the Magic Quadrant, having heavily bolted modern innovations into their UCaaS suite through acquisition.

-- 8×8 takes the final position in the top right-hand corner as they continue to grow by acquisition and popularity of their X series is highly communicated.
+- 8×8 takes the final position in the top right-hand corner as they continue to grow by acquisition and the popularity of their X series is highly communicated.

 - Mitel receives recognition in the UCaaS category as they strive to turn their legacy UC estate into a native cloud play.